 Actuarial valuations of an ongoing plan involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events in the future.
 Examples include assumptions about future employment, mortality and the health care cost trends.
 The valuation amounts are subject to periodic revisions as actual results are compared with past assumptions and new estimates are made about the future.

 The actuarial assumptions are based on a study of the experience of the covered group.
 The last actuarial experience study was performed during 2021.
-Other significant actuarial assumptions and methods used for the valuations on January 1, 2021 and 2020 were as follows:
+Other significant actuarial assumptions and methods used for the valuations on January 1, 2022 and 2021 were as follows:

-- The actuarial cost method used was Entry Age Normal (Level Percent of Pay). - The pre-Medicare health care trend rates ranged from 6.4% immediate to 4.5% ultimate. - The post-Medicare health care trend rates ranged from 8.3% immediate to 4.5% ultimate in 2021 and (0.2)% immediate to 4.5% ultimate in 2020. - The investment return (discount rate) used was 7.0%. - The average rate of compensation increase varies by age, ranging from 12.0% down to 3.0% in 2021 and ranging from 13.0% down to 3.0% in 2020. - The inflation rate used was 2.5%. - The mortality table used for both healthy and disabled participants was the PUB-2010 general table with generational projection using Scale MP-2021 for 2021 and Scale MP-2019 for 2020.
+- The actuarial cost method used was Entry Age Normal (Level Percent of Pay). - The pre-Medicare health care trend rates ranged from 6.6% immediate to 4.5% ultimate in 2022 and 6.4% immediate to 4.5% ultimate in 2021. - The post-Medicare health care trend rates ranged from 9.2% immediate to 4.5% ultimate in 2022 and 8.3% immediate to 4.5% ultimate in 2021. - The investment return (discount rate) used was 7.0%. - The average rate of compensation increase varies by age, ranging from 12.0% down to 3.0% in 2022 and 2021. - The inflation rate used was 2.5%. - The mortality table used for both healthy and disabled participants was the PUB-2010 general table with generational projection using Scale MP-2021 for 2022 and 2021.